Brian Whelahan: Club

-In 2009 Whelahan made the leap to team management when he took over as manager of Laois club side Camross.
+In 2009 Whelahan made the leap to team management when he took over as manager of the Laois club side Camross.
 His two-year tenure saw some progress, however, Camross were defeated by Rathdowney-Errill in the 2010 championship decider.

 Whelahan took over as manager of Galway-based Kiltormer in 2012.
 Once again, his two-year term in charge yielded little in terms of success.

 Offaly

-On 23 October 2013 it was announced that Whelahan is set to take over from Ollie Baker as Offaly senior hurling manager following his recommendation for the role by the senior hurling manager selection committee.
+On 23 October 2013, it was announced that Whelahan was set to take over from Ollie Baker as the Offaly senior hurling manager following his recommendation for the role by the senior hurling manager selection committee.
 His tenure got off to a difficult start as Offaly were trounced by Kilkenny in Nowlan Park in the opening round of the Leinster Senior Hurling Championship.
 A tight win in round one of the qualifiers against Antrim saw them go through to the next round against Tipperary.
 Tipp proved too strong for Whelahan's team and his first season in charge of the senior team had come to an end.
 Whelahan was re-appointed for a second year in charge of the Offaly hurlers on 30 October 2014.